tracierenea/astro_code/orbit_determination/NLS+EKF_method/realistic_Titan_test_case/README.txt

     [~, fem_states] = ode45(@TwoBodyEOM, time, X0_fem, mu);
   to this:
     [~, fem_states] = ode45(@TwoBodyEOM, time, X0_fem, [], mu);
+- To install octave's ode package (a package for solving ordinary differential equations), run this on the octave command line (NOT IN UBUNTU'S TERMINAL): pkg install -forge odepkg
 - Because I prefer the flexibility of pyplot over gnuplot, plots are created in the python file create_plots.py (or create_plots_MC.py)